Screens¶

 Contain Widgets and Components as children

-XML root element and used to organize
+as their root element and are used to organize

 the content of the UI.